 If you have just purchased the Uniden R3 radar detector, it is important that you configure it in a way that will benefit you most.
 There are many different settings that you can play around with, and it might take a little while before you find the right combination.
-Despite the overwhelming number of option and the fact that it is one of the best uniden radar detectors, programming this device isn’t very difficult at all.
+Despite the overwhelming number of options and the fact that it is one of the best Uniden radar detectors, programming this device isn’t very difficult at all.
 The more you learn about the options you have, the easier it will be to get your money’s worth from this radar detector.

 Uniden R3 Button Functions

 The various buttons on the Uniden R3 include:

 - Power: The power button that turns the device off and on is located on the very front.